miekg/xds/README.md

  *  xds - management daemon that caches endpoints and clusters and hands them out using xDS and ADS.

- *  xdsctl - cli to manipulate and list health and weight of endpoints and clusters.
+ *  xdsctl - cli to manipulate and list details of endpoints and clusters.

 TLS is not implemented (yet).
-Note that this implements the v3 xDS API, Envoy works with this API as well.
+Note that this implements the v3 xDS API, Envoy works with this API as well (by having a few parts still in the v2 format).

 There is an admin interface specified, that uses the same protobufs (DiscoveryResponse) on a different endpoint. xdsctl uses xDS to manipulate the cluster info stored.
 All other users that read